cypress-io/cypress-documentation/source/guides/core-concepts/launching-browsers.md

 Cypress generates its own isolated profile apart from your normal browser profile.
 This means things like `history` entries, `cookies`, and `3rd party extensions` from your regular browsing session will not affect your tests in Cypress.

 {% note warning Wait, I need my developer extensions! %}
 That's no problem - you just have to reinstall them **once** in the Cypress launched browser.
 We'll continue to use this Cypress testing profile on subsequent launches so all of your configuration will be preserved.
-Note that in the {% urlHash "Electron browser" Electron-Browser %}, while it's possible to use the dev tools, it's not possible to install developer extensions.
 {% endnote %}

 ## Disabled Barriers